Bill Walton: Media career

-After his retirement as a player, Walton has become a successful and controversial basketball color commentator.
-Walton worked for CBS (1990), NCAA on CBS (1991), NBC (1990–2002), the Los Angeles Clippers (1990–2002) and ABC/ESPN (2002–2009).
+After his retirement as a player, Walton became a basketball color commentator.
+Walton worked for CBS's NBA coverage during the NBA Finals as well as college basketball coverage for the network during the NCAA Tournament in 1991 and 1992.
+He was then named as rotating analyst with Mike Fratello (who would leave in 1992, leaving Walton as the sole analyst) to work with Ralph Lawler on local Los Angeles Clippers telecasts for over a decade from 1990 to 2002.
+He also did work calling Dallas Mavericks games for a season in 1991–92 as well as calling UCLA college basketball games that same year.
+He then went to NBC in 1992 to start his most widely famous run as an analyst, covering not only the NBA from 1992 to the end of the network's coverage of the NBA in 2002, but also becoming the NBC's top college basketball analyst for its scarce college basketball coverage from 1993 to 1998, paired with mostly Don Criqui but sometimes also with Tom Hammond and Dick Enberg.
+After being loaned out by NBC to CBS to help with CBS's coverage of the 2001 NCAA Men's Basketball tournament, he would follow that up with a long run at ESPN and ABC as one of their lead in-game and studio analysts from 2002 to 2009.
+Walton was infamously on the call with Mike Breen for The Malice at the Palace, considered the worst brawl in NBA history, with even Walton, barely able to contain his disgust, calling it "a disgrace" on commentary.

 After 19 years working in broadcasting, he left ESPN in November 2009, as the result of back problems, which dated back to an injury he suffered in college at UCLA.
 Following surgery on his back, Walton returned to broadcasting as a part-time commentator for the Sacramento Kings for 2010–11 and 2011–12.
 In July 2012, ESPN and the Pac-12 Network announced that Walton would return to full-time broadcasting as a game analyst for Pac-12 conference basketball coverage.

-Walton frequently works alongside Dave Pasch while calling Pac-12 games.
-His commentary has been noted for his frequent use of catchphrases and hyperbole.
-Walton typically was paired with Steve "Snapper" Jones for national NBA games because he and Jones had a point-counterpoint banter during games.
+Walton frequently worked alongside Dave Pasch while calling Pac-12 games.
+His commentary had been noted for his frequent use of catchphrases and hyperbole.
+This pairing lasted calling games until Walton's death.
+Walton also, for one last time, called a Los Angeles Clippers game with Ralph Lawler in celebration of Lawler's retirement from the industry.
+Walton typically was paired with Steve "Snapper" Jones for national NBA games because he and Jones had a point-counterpoint banter during games and a chemistry that earned them praise with critics.